Differences and Similarities of Persian VS Arabic Language

 Phonological Differences

-Phonological differences encompass the various ways in which sounds are produced and perceived within a language, including segmental features such as consonants and vowels, as well as suprasegmental aspects like intonation and stress patterns.
+Phonological differences encompass how sounds are produced and perceived within a language.
+These include segmental features such as consonants and vowels, as well as suprasegmental aspects like intonation and stress patterns.

-Persian is known for its vowel-rich phonology, while Arabic is characterized by a complex consonant system.
+Persian is known for its vowel-rich phonology, while a complex consonant system characterizes Arabic.
 Stress and intonation patterns also diverge between the two languages, contributing to their unique phonetic identities.
 These phonological differences play a crucial role in shaping the distinct oral characteristics of Persian and Arabic.

 Morphological Differences

-Persian and Arabic languages feature unique and vastly different systems of word construction and modification.
+Persian and Arabic languages feature unique and vastly different word construction and modification systems.
 The following are key morphological differences between Persian and Arabic.

 Differences between word formation in Persian and Arabic:

-1. Arabic word formation often involves the use of root letters, from which patterns are derived to create words.
-In contrast, Persian word formation includes the use of affixes and suffixes to modify root words.
+1. Arabic word formation often involves root letters, from which patterns are derived to create words.
+In contrast, Persian word formation includes affixes and suffixes to modify root words.

 2. Arabic employs a system of triliteral roots, where words are formed by adding vowels and additional consonants to these roots.
 Persian, on the other hand, forms words by combining root words and affixes.